shixen/quiz/README.md

 the quiz is about animals of all kinds from tigers to sea otters and is designed to have a fun experience while testing your knowledge aswell as learning something along the way.

+# How it works

+this is a quiz containing 7 different questions about animals, the quiz start when you load the page and a timer starts for 1 minute wich means that you have one minute to answer the questions. if u fail to complete it in time the quiz will stop and an option to start over will be avalible.
+If you complete the quiz your score will be shown and a button to play again if you desire.

 ## User experience

 * A user should be able to determin the purpose of the page